Criticism of pandeism

-Criticism of pandeism has been carried out in various ways by proponents of other theological models, particularly of atheism and theism.
+Pandeism has been criticized in various ways by proponents of other theological models, particularly of atheism and theism.
 Proponents of pandeism have themselves published collections containing criticism from various viewpoints, including those written from Christian, Jewish, Islamic, New Thought, and Atheist perspectives, as part of efforts to increase awareness and debate regarding Pandeism.
 At times, ideological foes have accused political and religious figures of secretly being pandeists, as a means of casting aspersions on those accused.

 Theology

 Enlightenment Era opposition

 One of the earliest uses of Pandeism, describing it as "absurd for us, and injurious to the Supreme Being."

 Early 19th century criticism of pandeism arose in Italy.
 In 1834, publisher Giovanni Silvestri posthumously published a volume of sermons of Italian Padre Filippo Nannetti di Bibulano (aka il Filippo Nani, Padre da Lojano; 1759–1829), who named pandeism as being among beliefs he condemned, railing against "Jews, Muslims, Gentiles, Schismatics, Heretics, Pandeists, Deists, and troubled, restless spirits."
 Nannetti further specifically criticized pandeism, declaring, "To you, fatal Pandeist! the laws that create nature are contingent and mutable, not another being in substance with forces driven by motions and developments."
 In 1838, another Italian, phrenologist Luigi Ferrarese in Memorie Riguardanti la Dottrina Frenologica ("Thoughts Regarding the Doctrine of Phrenology") critically described Victor Cousin's philosophy as a doctrine which "locates reason outside the human person, declaring man a fragment of God, introducing a sort of spiritual pandeism, absurd for us, and injurious to the Supreme Being."

 Criticism of pandeism was expressed later in the century by White colonists in India, in their writings about that subcontinent.
 A February 1877 article titled "Native Honesty" published in The Bengal Times, criticizing certain White colonists for treating Indian people as equals and entrusting them with civic responsibilities, stated: "We must tell them and their disciples plainly that their professed love of the Native is a hollow sham.
 Their white-pandeism is merely a speculation to secure patronage".
 That same year, Peruvian scholar and historian Carlos Wiesse Portocarrero had written in an essay titled Philosophical Systems of India that in that country, "Metaphysics is pandeistic and degenerates into idealism".
 Nearly two decades later, in 1896, another Italian, historian Gustavo Uzielli, described the world's population as influenced "by a superhuman idealism in Christianity, by an anti-human nihilism in Buddhism, and by an incipient but growing pandeism in Indian Brahmanism."
 The following year, in 1897, Reverend Henry Grattan Guinness wrote critically that in India, "God is everything, and everything is God, and, therefore, everything may be adored. ...
 Her pan-deism is a pandemonium."